Dragon Ball Z: Extreme Butōden

 is a 2D fighting game for the Nintendo 3DS that is based on the Dragon Ball franchise.
-It is the sixth game in the Butōden series, following 2011's Dragon Ball Kai: Ultimate Butoden, and returns to the using Dragon Ball Z branding.
+It is the sixth game in the Butōden sub-series following 2011's Dragon Ball Kai: Ultimate Butōden.
+It was developed by Arc System Works, and returns to using Dragon Ball Z branding.

 The game was released on June 11, 2015, in Japan, October 16, 2015, in Europe and Australia and October 20, 2015, in North America.

 Development

 The game was first revealed at NintendoEverything.com on February 17, 2015.

 On June 13, 2015, a retailer added a poster hinting a possible localization.
+The game is the first Butōden game released outside of Japan, France, and Spain.

+Gameplay

+Extreme Butōden features a combination of elements from both prior games in the Butōden series and developer Arc System Works prior Dragon Ball game, Dragon Ball Z: Supersonic Warriors 2.

+The game is a 1-on-1 fighting game featuring battle and support characters to fight against an enemy team in a match.
+The game includes over 100 characters.
+Like prior Butōden games, the game features a Health bar and a Ki (energy) bar, labeled Spirit Gauge, which allows Special Attacks to be performed.
+The fighter who manages to deplete the health bar of the opponent wins the bout and becomes the winner of the match.
+It differs from prior games in removing the split-screen feature, instead featuring both combatants at each other's view at all times.
+The game also features combo rush attacks and "Z-Assist" support characters like Dragon Ball Z: Supersonic Warriors 2, which can provide assistance in battle via special moves.
+Destruction Points (DP) from the beforementioned game also return, which serve to rank character strength and allows limiting how many powerful characters can be used.

 Release

+Various patches were released during the game's lifecycle, which added various new stages and "Z-Assist" characters from Dragon Ball Super, being the first game to do so other than Beerus and Whis from Dragon Ball Z: Battle of Gods in Dragon Ball Z: Battle of Z.

 An additional patch, released in November 2016 in Japan, allows support for local or online multiplayer, crossover cross-play between the game and One Piece: Great Pirate Colosseum, which was also developed by Arc System Works.